Mikewhodat/GhostTube/README.md

 ### Contributors
 - Mike Jones- Initial development and maintenance

-But I would love to have more contributors.
+I would love to have more contributors.

 ## 📞 Support